vishnuvnn/nmap-prometheus-exporter/README.md

 4. In the Configuration menu, click on "Data Sources."

-5. You should now see a list of datasources configured in your Grafana instance.
+5. You should now see a list of data sources configured in your Grafana instance.

 6. Replace "YOUR_DS_NAME" with the Prometheus data source name where `nmap-prometheus-exporter`'s metrics are present in the following command:

+    bashCopy code

     `DATASOURCE="YOUR_DS_NAME" ; sed "s/PROMETHEUS_DS_PLACEHOLDER/$DATASOURCE/g" dashboard_template.json`

     Run the command from the repository's root directory to generate the Grafana dashboard for the metrics.

-7. You can import this json directly to grafana as a dashboard
+7. You can import this JSON directly to Grafana as a dashboard.

 ### Importing Grafana Dashboard